asweigart/ezgmail/README.md

     pip install ezgmail

-You will need to download a *credentials-gmail.json* file by going to https://developers.google.com/gmail/api/quickstart/python and clicking the **Enable the Gmail API** button (after logging in to your Gmail account).
-You will need to rename the downloaded *credentials-gmail.json* file to *credentials.json*.
+You will need to download a *credentials.json* file by going to https://console.cloud.google.com/, creating a new project, and enabling the Gmail API by going to APIs & Services > Library and searching for Gmail and enabling it.
+(You will have to log in to your Gmail account).

+Go back to the cloud homepage and navigate to APIs & Services > OAuth Consent Screen.
+Choose External.
+Name it anything and add your email (twice).
+Continue with default scopes and default (no) test users.
+Go back to dashboard and Publish App on the Consent screen.

+Navigate to Credentials on the left.
+Click Create Credentials at the top and make an OAuth Client ID.
+Choose Desktop App (this is important).
+Hit OK on the popup and click the download button to the right of the client to download the json.

+You will need to rename the downloaded credentials file to *credentials.json* and move it to the same directory as your python script.

-Once you have the *credentials.json* file, the first time you run ``import ezgmail`` it will bring up a window asking you to log in to your Gmail account and allow "Quickstart" to access it.
+Once you have the *credentials.json* file, the first time you run ``import ezgmail`` it will bring up a window asking you to log in to your Gmail account and allow your app to access it.
 A *token.json* file will be generated which your script can use to access your account.

+If you want your credentials to be in another location (not your script's working directory), you can include ``ezgmail.init(tokenFile="", credentialsFile="")`` to your script at the top (adding the paths to the json files in the quotes).

 Future calls to ``ezgmail.init()`` or any other ``ezgmail`` function won't require this token-generating step.
 The ``gmail.init()`` function is automatically called when any other ``ezgmail`` function is called.